Scientific Truths Matter, Willful Ignorance Kills

 Love Science Truth

 Scientific truths matter, willful ignorance kills.
-Believe in love and science as transformative forces for good.
+Believe in love, science, and nature as transformative forces for good.

 We will only protect and change for what we love and have empathy.
 Shared survival depends upon each of us listening to and supporting science and other ways of knowing, or we willfully choose to lose our and our loved ones’ lives as being ends.
 Global ecological sustainability requires expanding the scope of your love to include others that are different than you (including both other cultures and species), natural ecosystems, and Earth as a whole.
 Revel in self-expression of your truths making sure they are defensible.